briancaffey/briancaffey.github.io/content/2023/08/27/python-vue-chinese-llama-2-and-the-three-body-problem.md

 https://github.com/haonan-li/CMMLU

+One of the popular benchmarks for measuring LLM proficiency in Chinese language is the CMMCU: Chinese Massive Multitask Language Understanding.

 ![image of CMMLU](/img/three-body-problem/cmmlu.jpeg)

 ## Translation

-㊙️ From the documents of the the Red Coast Base we learn about the plans to develop a universal language based on math and physics that can be understood by any sufficiently advanced civilization.
-There is also a plan to build a full linguistic system on top of this universal language which effectively allows for communication with alien civilizations in Chinese and Esperanto.
+There are two important plot developments related to language translation in the Three-Body Problem novel, both of which involve book’s main female protagonist Ye Wenjie.
+First, her transcribing the Chinese translation of Rachel Carson’s Silent Spring ultimately results in being sent to the Red Coast.
+Ye Wenjie communicates with extraterrestrial life through a universal translation technology developed by the top-secret project.

+Ken Liu’s translation of the Three-Body Problem book from Chinese to English places the events during the Cultural Revolution at the beginning of the book rather than in the middle of the book.
+This was done in order to avoid attention of government censors.

+I tried translating the Chinese text of the Three-Body Problem book using Large Language Models (LLMs).
+I tried a few different models: Chinese-Llama-2, Qwen-7B-Chat and Baichuan-13B-Chat.
+Using OpenAI's ChatGPT-4 model I was able to translate selected chapter from the book as well.

+How do you get an LLM to translate text?
+Ultimately the quality of the translation returned by the LLM depends on the quality of the prompt used.
+I experimented with both chat and completion approaches and tried lots of different kinds of prompts.
+The models I worked with have a 4K context window (the number of tokens the model can take as input when generating responses), so for translation tasks I had the LLM work on one paragraph at a time.

+It was interesting to see the failure modes of translation tasks for the different models.
+Most of the time the LLM was able to provided accurate translations.
+Some of the failure modes I observed were:

+- a few Chinese characters would show up in the English translations
+- a complete Chinese sentence would show up in an otherwise complete translation of a paragraph
+- The LLM refused to translate certain paragraphs that included violent imagery, such as the open scenes from the Cultural Revolution

+The text of this article was also translated paragraph by paragraph using LLMs.
+I used the following:

 The books idea of universal translation made me think a lot about LLMs that are so popular today.
 In essence they are calculators for words.
 When you feed a prompt to an LLM, it first puts the prompt through a process called tokenization.
 Tokenization takes a string of text and breaks it down into tokens (defined by the Large Language Model you are using).
-These tokens are numbers.
-Here's an example of tokenization in action:
+The process of tokenization is similar to the tokenization done by spaCy mentioned earlier.
+These tokens produced by LLM tokenizations are numbers.
+Here's an example of tokenization in action using the Chinese-Llama-2 model:

 ```python
 import json